Enhancing Energy-Awareness in Deep Learning through Fine-Grained Energy Measurement: Related Work

-Previous studies~\cite{GreenAI, zhang2018pcamp, anthony2020carbontracker, henderson2020towards} have investigated the energy consumption of different \dl{} models.
+{\bf Optimizing energy consumption of ML tasks.} Previous studies~\cite{GreenAI, zhang2018pcamp, anthony2020carbontracker, henderson2020towards} have investigated the energy consumption of different \dl{} models.
 Algorithmic optimization is a major approach that contributes to reducing the energy consumption of \dl{} models.
-These optimizations often take place in model pruning, which refers to removing unnecessary connections within a neural network~\cite{Song2016, Yang_2017_CVPR}.
-Available hardware and software tools measure energy consumption at the system level.
-To improve the granularity of analysis and recommendations, researchers have attempted to measure the energy consumption at a more fine-grained level, such as at the \textit{process} level~\cite{AndroidAPIs, javaIO} at best.
-Bree et al.\cite{bree2022energy} attempted method replacement for measuring the energy consumed by the visitor pattern; however, their approach is unsuitable for measuring any given method’s energy consumption due to the lack of a generalizable solution.
-Therefore, to the best of our knowledge, the literature does not offer any conveniently repeatable approach that measures energy consumption at the method level.
+These optimizations often take place in model pruning, which refers to removing unnecessary connections within a neural network~\cite{Song2016, Yang_2017_CVPR}. and quantization, which reduces the precision of the weights and activations within a neural network by making them quantized and reducing the memory required for a given model.
+For instance, Han et al.~\cite{Song2016} found that the energy consumption of deep neural networks can be reduced by using a combined technique consisting of model pruning, weight quantization, and Huffman coding.
+This approach can reduce the size and computational complexity of the deep learning models without significant degradation to their performance.

-The existing literature has two critical limitations.
-First, existing approaches can measure energy consumption at only the system level due to support offered by hardware and operating system vendors.
-There have been efforts to measure energy consumption at the finer granularity (such as at the process level); however, there is no generic support to measure the energy consumption at the method granularity.
-Second, current approaches require executing the code to measure energy consumption.
-For a software engineer to improve the energy efficiency of a given code snippet conveniently and efficiently, the engineer must have access to an approach that can work at the fine-grained level so that the engineer can take corrective actions, if needed, early.
-Our proposed approach addresses the gap by providing a repeatable and generic mechanism to measure energy consumption at the method granularity.